Who we are

 Stephen has been a school governor since 2001, currently at North Heath Community Primary School in Horsham.
 He was also a councillor on Oxford City Council for eight years, including a term as Deputy Lord Mayor.

 Hilary manages all media activities for the EEF and the Sutton Trust.
 She is the first point-of-call for any journalist wanting to know more about the charities’ work.
 In her previous role at a communications agency, Hilary managed media campaigns for a wide range of projects, including art exhibitions, documentary films and music festivals.

 Adil Morrison, Digital Manager

-Adil joined the EEF in May 2017 and leads on the EEF's digital communications, with responsibility for its website, email newsletter and social media.
+Adil joined the EEF in May 2017 and leads on the EEF's digital products and communication, with responsibility for its website, email newsletter and social media.
 In his previous role, he managed communications for a political foundation.
-He holds a BA in Modern Languages from UCL.

 Trent Grassian, Communications and Engagement Manager

 Trent oversees the monitoring and analysis of national engagement throughout the Research Schools Network.
 He also leads on Network communications, including social media, newsletters and media activities, ensuring EEF’s work is accessible across the Network.